Creepy Urban Legends Part One!

 “This tree shall stand and not be cut, We’ve fed her with our laughter.
 Our leafy haven you’ll not gut.
 Or pay forever after.
 But if you, Wooden King, prevail, And Mother Maple dies, The force of Fate shall strike this town And right between the eyes.
 If our tree falls, yes, Fate will call To teach you, heartless Dunce, That all man’s work can disappear.
 BEWARE THE ELEVENTH MONTH!”

 This didn’t stop anything and the tree was cut down.
 This makes what happened 11 months later seem very suspect.
 One of the deadliest tornados in Kentucky’s history touched down in the area and nearly leveled the entire city.

 LOUISIANA- The Vampire Brothers

-New Orleans is considered one of the most haunted cities in America.
-In the 1930’s the city paid resident to plenty of people trying to survive during the Great Depression, this included a pair of brothers called John and Wayne Carter.
+New Orleans is considered one of the most haunted cities in America with plenty of urban legends.
+In the 1930s many in the city were trying to survive during the Great Depression, this included a pair of brothers called John and Wayne Carter.
 They were poor, like most, but seemed normal enough.
 That is until a woman with slit and bleeding wrists escaped their apartment.
 Naturally, the police were called to investigate.
 They found several other individuals in a similar state as the woman and about a dozen dead bodies that were completely drained of blood.
 The brothers were caught, executed and their bodies were sealed in the family funeral vault.
 It wasn’t until another member of the Carter family was being put in the vault did people notice something strange.
-John and Wayne’s bodies , it seemed, were missing.
-With no sign of a break in or great escape they were simply gone.
+John and Wayne’s bodies, it seemed, were missing.
+With no sign of a break-in or great escape, they were simply gone.